#40. Reach PLC achieves 85% CTR on WhatsApp

 > Reaching new audiences, particularly younger audiences, and bringing these users back – the team shared that they’ve reached almost 17,000 players, with 87.9% being newly registered users

-> Grow subscribers – there was an initial surge in subscriptions during the game period, and the goal now is to move audiences through the funnel toward by increasing the visibility of their premium offer and using promotional offers.
+> Grow subscribers – there was an initial surge in subscriptions during the game period, and the goal now is to move audiences through the funnel toward subscription by increasing the visibility of their premium offer and using promotional offers.

 Reach PLC on WhatsApp

-Since the launch of their feature, WhatsApp has become an essential part of publisher's strategies, and the British regional publishing group, Reach Plc, are no different.
+Since the launch of their community feature, WhatsApp has become an essential part of publisher’s strategies, and the British regional publishing group, Reach Plc, are no different.

 In fact, they’re achieving an impressive 85% click-through rate in many of these groups.